La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Any word that starts with a pure vowel (excluding **u** and **i** before vowels) is prefixed with a dot in Lojban in writing and with a pause in speech.
 So, the correct spelling is **.a'o** and so on.
 It's common to omit dots in writing.
 However, while speaking, you should always show this dot by making a short pause before saying such a word to prevent merging two neighboring words together into one.

-Like with **xu** or **sei**-relations, we can add interjections after any noun, pronoun, or verb, thus expressing our attitude towards that part of the sentence.
+Like with **xu** or **sei**-relations, we can add interjections after any argument or relation construct, thus expressing our attitude towards that part of the sentence.

 ### Urging interjections